servalproject/serval-tools/README.md

 The options recognised by sp-ls-files are:

+*  **`-S`** or
+   **`--submodules`**
-*  **`-S`** or **`--submodules`** cause sp-ls-files to list all files in the current outermost enclosing Git repository, including in all submodules of that repository.
+   Cause sp-ls-files to list all files in the current outermost enclosing Git repository, including in all submodules of that repository.
 For example, if you are inside the batphone/jni/serval-dna submodule, `sp-ls-files -S` will list all files in the `batphone` repository and all of its submodules, including jni/serval-dna itself.

-*  **`--no-submodules`** (the default), causes sp-ls-files to treat its arguments as path names of files or directories, and invokes *git ls-files* on each argument in turn after changing directory to the root of the Git repository containing the path.
+*  **`--no-submodules`** (the default)
+   Causes sp-ls-files to treat its arguments as path names of files or directories, and invokes *git ls-files* on each argument in turn after changing directory to the root of the Git repository containing the path.
    This allows you to list files within submodules of the current repository, which *git ls-files* does not support.

    If no arguments are given, then sp-ls-files behaves just like *git ls-files* with no arguments, ie, lists the files in the current (innermost) Git